fluxloop/react-native-pure/README.md

 ### startTracking()
 <a name="startTracking"></a>
-* Android only - Does not start tracking on iOS *

 Starts tracking of the users movement.
 The SDK stores the previous state, so you don't have to call Pure.startTracking() every time the app launches.